Peter Litherland, Vancouver, BC

 We all expect a safe work place.
 Not everyone may come out of the closet when the questions are asked but at the least people shouldn't have a hostile work environment.
 So please be considerate.

-Why the Gay Parade? well, It's started off as a Protest.
-40 years ago on June 28th, 1969.
+Why the Gay Parade?
+Well, it started off as a Protest, 40 years ago on June 28th, 1969.
 The Police raided a gay bar called the Stonewall Inn in Greenwich, New York City.
-People were tired of the harassment by police and protests occurred and it instigated the gay rights movement, or really, equal rights. a year later people marched for equal rights.
+People were tired of the harassment by police and protests occurred and it instigated the gay rights movement, or really, equal rights.
+A year later people marched for equal rights.
 So now it's a tradition and that's why most cities will celebrate on the last week end of June every year.
 It's evolved, laws have changed.
 In Canada gay marriage became legal July 20th, 2005.
-In the USA its only just happening now.
+In the USA it's only happened recently.
 State by state that same sex couples can marry.
 We are lucky in Canada, it's a non issue now.

 There is a large group of gay pilots, more than you can imagine, around the world.
 We love flying but we also love people who happen to be the same gender.
 There is a contingent here in Canada and we want to get together and show others, they are not alone.
 We also don't all fit stereotypes. some guys are masculine, some feminine.
 Some girls and some transgender.
 We get together for dinner etc and can bring our partners and talk airplanes until the partner's eyes glaze over.
 Its a safe place to connect and not worry about offending anyone with our sexuality.

 I think it's important to get the message out to those people who may be interested and want to participate or know someone who does.
 I am willing to put myself out there and I know there are more supporters than haters and If someone has a problem with gays then they really need to look in the mirror and ask why?
 Why would I hate a group of people I have never met?